 Of the 871 structures analyzed, a total of 305 structures had no benefits; indicating their first floor elevations were already above the base flood elevation and they did not experience any change in storm damages from the without-project condition to the with-project condition.
-The remaining 566 structures generated average annual equivalent benefits ranging from approximately \$50 to \$173,430.
+The remaining 566 structures generated average annual equivalent benefits ranging from approximately \$50 to \$173,430 to any given structure.